Frontmatter is what static site generators use to store content's metadata. Spinal gives an easy way to add and edit these.

 Supported Frontmatter formats #

-Spinal has support for yaml and toml (experimental) formatted Frontmatter.
-Both are a configuration file format for defining metadata such as title, author, and template for a website or blog.
+Spinal has support for yaml formatted Frontmatter.
+It is a configuration file format for defining metadata such as title, author, and template for a website or blog.

 --- at the top of the markdown are parsed.
 For example: